Geonhee-LEE/geon.github.io/experience/experience_kist.md

 It is saved in the ./doc folder.

-It can make xml file in the Rviz using Silbot3.
+It can make xml files in the Rviz using Silbot3.
 First, you can see this GUI when you command as:
 ```
 roslaunch silbot3_motion_generation motionGenerationProgram.launch